deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/ADVANCED.md

 ## Restoring a master node when kubelet can't load control plane components

-This situation may occur if the control plane component images are deleted in a cluster with a single master node (for example, the `/var/lib/containerd` directory was deleted).
+This situation may occur if the control plane component images were deleted in a cluster with a single master node (for example, the `/var/lib/containerd` directory was deleted).
-In this case, kubelet can't pull the control plane component images during a restart since the master node lacks authorization parameters required for accessing `registry.deckhouse.io`.
+In this case, kubelet can't pull the control plane component images during a restart, since the master node lacks authorization parameters required for accessing `registry.deckhouse.io`.

 ### containerd